 Painting is a part of who I am, and the natural world is a part of us all.

 I work predominantly in watercolour.
 Watercolour is a magical, frustrating, vexing, wonderful medium.
 I can think of nothing else which does part of the work for you, as the pigment flows through the water on the paper.

 Living in a semi-rural part of Staffordshire, I have only to look out of my windows to see what inspires me.

 I use photography for my reference collecting, and work out ideas for paintings in my sketchbook.
 I love my sketchbook.
 It's where I can experiment and enjoy making marks, embracing success and failure as a part of the creative process.

 In the last few years, my work has focused more on the portrayal of birds.
 I have an abundance of reference material gathered from home and abroad.
-They are a highly entertaining creatures, and incredibly beautiful - even the small brown ones.
+Birds are highly entertaining creatures, and incredibly beautiful - even the small brown ones.

 Painting birds means that I can 'capture' them in a metaphorical sense, and bring them into the house, whilst the source of inspiration flies freely outside....just as it should.